phpmyadmin/phpmyadmin/faq.rst

 To upload these set of files you can use either of the following
 methods:

-Configure upload directory with , upload both .shp and .dbf files with the same filename and chose the .shp file from the import page.
+Configure upload directory with :config:option:`$cfg['UploadDir']`, upload both .shp and .dbf files with the same filename and chose the .shp file from the import page.

 Create a Zip archive with .shp and .dbf files and import it.
-For this to work, you need to set  to a place where the web server user can write (for example ``'./tmp'``).
+For this to work, you need to set :config:option:`$cfg['TempDir']` to a place where the web server user can write (for example ``'./tmp'``).

 To create the temporary directory on a UNIX-based system, you can do: